-21174 PRODUCT AND PROCESS DEVELOPMENT (5cp); prerequisite all Year II Subjects (21170 Workshop Technologies, 46601 Engineering Principles); corequisite all Year III subjects
+21174 PRODUCT AND PROCESS DEVELOPMENT

+prerequisites all Year 2 subjects (21170 Workshop Technologies, 46601 Engineering Principles); corequisites all Year 3 subjects

-The focus of all Year III subjects is the contribution to the integration of management with the manufacturing process.
+The focus of all Year 3 subjects is the contribution to the integration of management with the manufacturing process.
 Central to this integration is the simultaneous consideration of product and process design and development.
 The balancing of these requirements is referred to as concurrent engineering, and involves questions of product quality, economics of manufacturing, safety and environmental concerns, and choices of raw material, purchased parts and manufacturing processes.
 The concerns are all central to the implementation of a strategic manufacturing perspective for the firm.